TMiguelT/vep-cache-extractor/README.md

 ```

 ## Usage
-Use the script as follows:
+Use the extract script as follows:
 ```bash
 ./extract.pl /path/to/cache path_1:column_1 path_2:column_2
 ```